Skip to main content

 Frequently Asked Questions

-Don't Shoot Yourself! is a strategy game.
+Don't Shoot Yourself! is a casual shooter game.

 Don't Shoot Yourself! is available on PC, Mac OS and Windows.